sugoku/bcsar2midi/README.md

 modified by @sugoku

-extracts bcsar from cia and then converts to MIDI and soundfont! just run `extract_bcsar_from_cia.bat` then `convert_bcsar_to_midisf2.bat` with filename arguments
+extracts bcsar from cia and then converts to MIDI and soundfont! just run `extract_bcsar_from_cia.bat` then `convert_bcsar_to_midisf2.bat` with filename arguments.

-`batch.bat` will go through every cia, extract the bcsars, run the process and put them in a new folder with the same name as the bcsar minus the file extension
+`batch.bat` will go through every cia, extract the bcsars, run the process and put them in a new folder with the same name as the bcsar minus the file extension.

+you'll probably need to create a folder `bcwav` if it doesn't exist yet

 the programs used:
 - vgaudio